 New Books, New Possibilities: The Latest Additions to the Wolfram Bookshelf

-December 18, 2018 — Chapin Langenheim, Editorial Project Coordinator, Project Management
+December 18, 2018 — Chapin Langenheim, Editor & Web Project Coordinator, Project Management

 Check out these fresh picks from authors utilizing the Wolfram Language!
 Covering a range of topics from algebraic curves to reaction kinetics to finance policy, these books are excellent additions to the extensive list of publications showing what’s possible with Wolfram technologies.